top of page

 1. Who we are

 Wellbeing in the Weald (WITW) is established to advance wellbeing and promote social inclusion in and around the Wealden town of Cranbrook and surrounding areas, by working with the local community.
-We organise new and promote existing wellbeing activities including community walks, lunch clubs, choirs, volunteering and other social activities that bring people together on a regular basis, in particular those who are in danger of being socially excluded on the grounds of mental ill health, physical disability/illness or financial hardship.
+We organise new and promote existing wellbeing activities including community walks, volunteering and other social activities that bring people together on a regular basis, in particular those who are in danger of being socially excluded on the grounds of mental ill health, physical disability/illness or financial hardship.

 2. How we collect information about you